IBM/db2sock-ibmi/README_BUILD.md

 > testnnnn_32
 > testnnnn_64
 ```

+# Internal information (optional read)
+Test cases are best source for information on how to use.
+These are a few notes.

 ##set CCSID first (tests)
 You should call SQLOverrideCCSID400(ccsid), before any other SQL activity (see tests).